 The Son of Man

-definite article or “the” retains its demonstrative force (“this,” “that”).
+original, and the definite article or “the” retains its demonstrative force (“this;

-but instead to a specific figure known from the Hebrew Scriptures, “the Son
+general or to his human nature, but to a specific figure known from the Hebrew

-of Man” found in the seventh chapter of the Book of Daniel.
+Scriptures, namely, ‘the Son of Man’ of the seventh chapter of the Book of Daniel.

 ![]() |

-Daniel saw a figure he called “the Little Horn” who had “a mouth speaking great things.”
-That malevolent man persecuted the people of God in the Prophet’s vision:
+The prophet Daniel saw a malevolent figure he called “the Little Horn” who had “a mouth speaking great things.”
+In the vision, this king persecuted the people of God until…:

-- “I continued looking in the visions of the night, when, behold, with the clouds of the heavens, one like a son of man was coming, and to the Ancient of Days he approached, and before him they brought him near.
+- “I continued looking in the visions of the night, when, behold, with the clouds of the heavens, one like a son of man was coming.
+And to the Ancient of Days, he approached, and before him, they brought him near.
 And to him were given dominion and dignity and kingship, that all peoples, races and tongues should pay homage to him.
-His dominion was an everlasting dominion, which should not pass away, and his kingdom that which should not be destroyed”- (Daniel 7:13-14).
+His dominion was an everlasting dominion, which should not pass away, and his kingdom is that which should not be destroyed. <…> I beheld, and the same horn made war with the saints, and prevailed against them, until the ancient of days came, and judgment was given for the saints of the Most High, and the time came that the saints possessed the kingdom”- (Daniel 7:13-14, 20-21).

 this vision are found in the references to “the Son of Man” by Jesus as